-Icicle ornaments: a very easy Christmas craft for toddlers and preschoolers…
+Icicle ornaments with pipe cleaners and beads: an easy Christmas craft for toddlers and preschoolers.

 With Christmas drawing nearer, and the days getting busier, you’ll love the simplicity of the beautiful but simple icicle ornaments that we made today.